The Legend of Boggy Creek: Initial release

 The Legend of Boggy Creek was released theatrically in 1972.
 Pierce's daughter Amanda Squitiero claims to have autobiographical notes made by her father indicating that the film ultimately made $25 million ($166 million in 2021 dollars), but this cannot be verified.

 According to Variety, the film earned another $4.8 million in 1975 theatrical rentals in North America.

-Return to Boggy Creek and Boggy Creek II: And the Legend Continues, were released to theaters later in 1977 and 1985, respectively.
-Neither of the unauthorized sequels were as successful as the original film.

 Home media

-The Legend of Boggy Creek has had several unauthorized bootleg releases both on VHS and DVD.
-Between 2002 and 2011, Hen's Tooth Video, Education 2000 Inc., Sterling Entertainment, Unicorn Video, RHR Home Video, Cheezy Flicks Entertainment, and Film Trauma, all released unauthorized copies of The Legend of Boggy Creek on Region 1 DVD.
-The DVD versions have been notoriously low quality, most of them seemingly taken from VHS editions, and all of them were 'Pan and Scan' transfers, rather than the movie's proper widescreen Techniscope presentation.
+The Legend of Boggy Creek has had several releases both on VHS and DVD.
+Between 2002 and 2011, Hen's Tooth Video, Education 2000 Inc., Sterling Entertainment, Unicorn Video, RHR Home Video, Cheezy Flicks Entertainment, and Film Trauma, all released copies of The Legend of Boggy Creek on Region 1 DVD.
 For years, The Legend of Boggy Creek was thought to be in the public domain and all VHS/DVD releases unofficial.
-However, Pamula Pierce Barcelou, daughter of director Charles B. Pierce, gained control of the movie in 2018, when Steve Ledwell, of Ledwell & Son, assigned her copyright of both The Legend of Boggy Creek and another Pierce film, Bootleggers.
-Mr Ledwell's father, L.W., helped finance The Legend of Boggy Creek, which found also success as a low-budget, drive-in creature feature.
+Pamula Pierce Barcelou, daughter of director Charles B. Pierce, gained control of the movie in 2018, when Steve Ledwell, of Ledwell & Son, assigned her copyright of both The Legend of Boggy Creek and another Pierce film, Bootleggers.
+Mr Ledwell's father, L.W., helped finance The Legend of Boggy Creek.

-The Legend of Boggy Creek can be found on DVD and Blu-ray.
-This modern format was made from the 4K restoration of the original camera negative in January 2020, which restored the film's original widescreen, Techniscope film aspect ratio (2.35 : 1), color, and soundtrack.

 Ahead of the home release, the restored print received its theatrical premier at the historic Perot Theater, Texarkana, TX on June 14, 2019 with additional screenings at select theaters nationwide.

 2019 re-release

 The Legend of Boggy Creek was restored/remastered at the George Eastman Museum, Rochester, New York, & Audio Mechanics, Burbank, California, using many of the original elements.

-The film premiered at the historic Perot Theatre, Texarkana, Texas, on Friday, June 14, 2019.
+The remastered film premiered at the historic Perot Theatre, Texarkana, Texas, on Friday, June 14, 2019.
 Additional showings began at midnight, June 15, and continued through Sunday, June 16 (Charles B. Pierce Day in Texarkana, Arkansas and Texarkana, Texas).

 The next screening took place in Phoenixville, Pennsylvania, on Friday, July 5 at the Colonial Theatre.
 Additional screenings followed at select theaters nationwide.